Yashwith-Alva/Capstone-Flask-Server/readme.md

     ```
 3. [GET] Get menu by restaurant id `/restaurant/menu/<int:restaurant_id>`
 4. [POST] Update menu item\
-    *JSON format for updating menu item.
+    <sub>*JSON format for updating menu item.
 ItemId and rid are must.
-If any other feild not given, it will update mysql to None*
+If any other feild not given, it will update mysql to None*</sub>
     ```
     {
     "itemId" : <int:item_id>,